alexander-mathieu/little_shop/README.md

 ## Exploration
  * From the `little_shop` project directory, boot up a server with `rails s`
  * Open your browser, and visit `localhost:3000/`
- * Create a login if you'd like, and explore the site
+ * Create a user account if you'd like, and explore the site

-## Testing
+## Additional Information
+ * The full project specs can be viewed [here])https://github.com/turingschool-projects/little_shop_v2/blob/master/solo-project-extensions.md).
-The full test suite can be run with `bundle exec rspec`
+ * The test suite can be run with `bundle exec rspec`.